-Parameters written using one or more colons utilize NRPN for MIDI data transfer.
+In the table below, parameters written using one or more colons utilize NRPN for MIDI data transfer.
 The first number corresponds to CC#99 (NRPN MSB) and the second to CC#98 (NRPN LSB).
-The value is defined by CC#38 (Data Entry LSB).
-Unless otherwise is specified Data Entry MSB, CC#6, is expected to be 0.
+The parameter value is defined by CC#38 (Data Entry LSB).
+Unless otherwise is specified, Data Entry MSB (CC#6) is expected to be 0.